 1. Cyber Essentials protects your business

 Protection is vital in a world in which online attacks are becoming more and more prevalent.
-Having a Cyber Essentials certification protects your business from up to 80% of cyber-attacks, according to Executive Compass.
+Having a Cyber Essentials certification protects your business from up to 80% of cyber-attacks.
 The certification provides a layer of coverage that grants your organisation protection by helping secure things like your internet connection, devices, and software.

 2. Cyber Essentials saves you money

-Accenture reported the average cost of a severe Malware attack on a company at approximately £1.9m – that’s far from cheap.
-By gaining some simple protection for as little as just £300 through the Cyber Essentials scheme, businesses can save massive amounts by working to protect from attacks online.
+The average cost of a data breach is estimated at $4.45m – that’s far from cheap.
+By verifying and understanding your security posture against the Cyber Essentials standard, businesses can save massive amounts by working to protect from attacks online.
 Companies and organisations can also apply for a Cyber Essentials Plus certification, which provides expert verification for an added cost – offering further protection.

 3. It gives peace of mind